 Payment of a fee or levy cannot be waived or refunded without authorisation from an Act.
-The Act may either explicitly authorise the refund or waiver, or it may empower the making of regulations to authorise a refund or waiver.
-In either event, the Act or regulations should identify the circumstances under which the fee or levy may be waived or refunded.
+The Act may either explicitly authorise the refund or waiver, or it may empower the making of secondary legislation to authorise a refund or waiver.
+In either event, the Act or secondary legislation should identify the circumstances under which the fee or levy may be waived or refunded.